FAQs

 We usually place incense on the holder and leave it on until the tealight candle burns out (but always extinguish the candle if you are leaving the space).

-How do I know when to change?
+How do I know when to change the incense?

 How far does the scent travel?